Residence Nil Rate Band (RNRB): Facts

 - What is the ‘downsizing addition’

-Starting on 6 April 2017, the RNRB is being phased in over four tax years.
+Starting on 6 April 2017, the RNRB was phased in over four tax years.
 The maximum amounts available to an individual are given below:

 If the RNRB has not been fully utilised on the estate of the first to die of a married couple or civil partnership the unused part can be transferred to the second estate.
 Where the full entitlement to brought forward RNRB exists, an estate can qualify for a total RNRB as per the table below: